luminus-framework/luminus/resources/public/md/html_templating.md

 When no special processing is specified in the template then the `.toString` value of the paramter will be used.

+By default Selmer caches the compiled template.
+A recompile will be triggered if the last modified timestamp of the files changes.
+ Alternatively you can turn caching on and off calling `(selmer.parser/cache-on!)` and `(selmer.parser/cache-off!)` respectively.

 ### Filters

 Filters allow post processing the variables before they are rendered.
 For example, you